PaddlePaddle/PaddleX/docs/pipeline_usage/tutorials/cv_pipelines/object_detection.en.md

 Before using the general object detection pipeline locally, please ensure that you have completed the installation of the PaddleX wheel package according to the [PaddleX Local Installation Guide](../../../installation/installation.en.md).

 #### 2.2.1 Command Line Experience
 You can quickly experience the effect of the object detection pipeline with a single command.
-Use the [test file](https://paddle-model-ecology.bj.bcebos.com/paddlex/imgs/demo_image/general_object_detection_002.png)，并将  `--input` replace with the local path for prediction.
+Use the [test file](https://paddle-model-ecology.bj.bcebos.com/paddlex/imgs/demo_image/general_object_detection_002.png), and replace `--input` with the local path for prediction.

 ```bash
 paddlex --pipeline object_detection \